seschwartz8/VendorTracker.Solution/README.md

 - When user submits new vender, he is taken back to splash page and vender is saved
   - Sample input: User clicks submit on vender form
   - Expected output: Splash page reappears, and if user views venders again the new one is present
+- User can delete all venders
+  - Sample input: User clicks on button to delete all within viewing venders page
+  - Expected output: All venders are removed and page notifies user they have no venders
 - User can click a specific vender's name to see all of their orders
   - Sample input: User clicks on vender's name (e.g. "Tall Grass Baking")
   - Expected output: New page with information on all of Tall Grass Baking's orders appears (e.g. 2 croissants, 3 loaves)